-There are 4 types of chiari malformations.
-The types are based on the severity of the disorder and the parts of the brain that protrude into to the spinal canal.
+There are 4 types of Chiari malformations.
+The types are based on the severity of the disorder and the parts of the brain that protrude into the spinal canal.

 Chiari malformation is most often caused by a problem in the formation of the skull before birth.
-It is not clear why the skull does not develop normally, but it may be due to genetics or health of the mother during pregnancy.
+It is not clear why the skull does not develop normally, but it may be due to genetics or the health of the mother during pregnancy.
 The back of the skull normally has a curved area for the cerebellum and brainstem to sit in.
 In some babies, the space is too small for the brain to properly sit in and the cerebellum and brain stem are pushed downward into the spinal canal.

 Brain Stem and Lower Brain